 World Immunisation Week (24-30 April) celebrates the value of vaccines and how they save millions of lives across the globe every year.
-Here we look at a vaccine of particular interest to older people.
+Here we look at one of particular interest to older people – the shingles vaccine.

 The theme of World Immunisation Week this year is #VaccinesWork – which aims to encourage anyone from any area of society to champion the importance of taking up the offer of vaccination in order to prevent themselves, their family and their community getting very serious diseases.